 In January 2018, Larson was glimpsed on the Atlanta set of Avengers: Endgame wearing what appears to be her Captain Marvel uniform (or some variation of it).

 The photos of Larson suited up as Captain Marvel were posted by Page Six and feature her navigating the streets of Atlanta (with some help from a map) and giving an unidentified male character a painful handshake (and likely teaching him a lesson of some sort).

 — Page Six (@PageSix) January 25, 2018

 The fourth Avengers movie unfolds in the wake of Avengers: Infinity War and was confirmed to feature Captain Marvel in a key role.
-That film will hit theaters a few months after Captain Marvel, in May 2019.
+That film will hit theaters a month after Captain Marvel, in April 2019.

 - Marvel’s Falcon and Winter Soldier to team up for a Disney streaming series